SaraJohlu/react/react-projects/README.md

 # React + Vite
-Making applications and projects using react and vite.
+Making applications and projects using React Redux and vite.

 This repository is for school use.